-Most of us spend an inordinate amount of energy doing battle with our inner critic.
-As well as being kind to others, learn to be kinder to yourself too — not just because it makes sense but because research tells us it’s imperative if you want to achieve emotional wellbeing and contentment in life.
+As well as being compassionate with others, learn to be kind to yourself too.
+It’s imperative if you want to achieve emotional wellbeing and contentment in life.

 5. Treat your body well

-Taking care of your body is not just about pushing yourself harder at the gym or running a marathon.
-It can equally be about tuning in to your body to learn about what you need most in a given moment and discovering the lifestyle that best suits you.
-Eat well but not perfectly.
-Move your body in ways that you love and make rest a priority so you don’t burn yourself out.
+Taking care of your body is not just about pushing yourself harder at the gym or training to run a marathon.
+It is equally about tuning in and listening to your body to find out what you need most.
+When you learn to be mindful of your physical wellbeing, you’ll come to recognise the kind of movement your body needs, the foods that energise you most and when rest becomes a priority.

-As Thich Nhat Hanh says, when you’re drinking tea, drink tea.
-Try to bring your attention to whatever you’re doing, moment to moment, and as best you can, immerse yourself in that experience without judgement.
+As my favourite mindfulness teacher, Thich Nhat Hanh says, when you’re drinking tea, drink tea.
+If you’re walking, walk mindfully.
+Practise being fully present to whatever you’re doing and as best you can immerse yourself in that experience without judgement.